-Ski Mayrhofen and be in one of Austria's top resorts, one of the best teaching destinations and be in the beautiful Ziller Valley.
+Why not come to the Mayrhofen ski resort to be in one of Austria's top resorts, one of the best teaching destinations and be in the beautiful Ziller Valley.
 Linked with Rastkogel, Finkenberg and Hintertux resorts, Mayrhofen is part of the Zillertal 3000 ski area.
 To get to Mayrhofen is relatively painless from Innsbruck as it's just an hour, or you can fly into Salzburg or Munich and face a much longer transfer.

 On the Slopes

-Ski Mayrhofen and you will get access to two mountains: the Penken-Horberg, linked to the Rastkogel-Eggalm; and the smaller Ahorn mountain.
+Choose to ski in Mayrhofen and you will get access to two mountains: the Penken-Horberg, linked to the Rastkogel-Eggalm; and the smaller Ahorn mountain.
 Beginners will enjoy the Ahorn, which has plenty of gentle blue runs, or the Penken nursery slopes.
-Intermediates will find the long runs on Rastkogel and Eggalm to their tastes, while experts can attempt the suicidal Harakiri run, at 38 degrees (78%), the steepest in Austria or some of the more difficult red's like Red 7 at the back of the Horberg.
+Intermediates will find the long runs on Rastkogel and Eggalm to their tastes, while experts can attempt the Harakiri.
+The Harakiri is Austrias steepest slope adventure, at 38 degrees (78%), the steepest in Austria or some of the more difficult red's like Red 7 at the back of the Horberg.

 If you ski Mayrhofen you are also in the ski region of Zillertal.

 It's not just the skiing and boarding that's great - when you're done for the day, you can choose from 74 restaurants and 18 cafes spread across this ski resort, serving a wide range of food, everything from traditional Tyrolean food to popular international dishes.
 The après-ski scene is lively, vibrant and world-renowned with 14 bars, 3 discos and even a casino to keep you busy until the wee small hours.
 There are also a range of ski and snowboard festivals here like Snowbombing - which says it all!
 You will have a great holiday here!

 Who's it Best For?